city41/particle.js/README.md

 * **h**: integer, height of the canvas in pixels
 * **system**: string, the initial predefined particle system to start out with.
     * choices so far include: meteor, fireworks, fire, galaxy, snow and spiral
+    * ringoffire is also a choice, see below
 * **ui**: string, specifies which UI components to include for alterning the system, see below

 ### Changing the UI